In this section

 In our organisation, the only bonuses that are awarded are to medical and dental staff through the Clinical Excellence Awards.

-The Trust’s gender pay information is published on the Government website, you can view it here.
+Click here to view the Trust’s gender pay information which is published on the Government website (snapshot date 2019).

-We have also produced a short report summarising our data, which you can view here.
-This data is published annually.
+We have produced a short report summarising our data, which you can view here (snapshot date 2019).

 The gender pay gap describes the difference between the average earnings of all the women in an organisation compared to the average earnings of all the men in that organisation.
 This is not the same as equal pay, which is about ensuring men and women doing the same or comparable jobs are paid the same.